AgarwalConsulting/datadog-training/Setup/Dashboard.md

 - Download and install the agent as shown in the screen, copy and enter the key and leave the Region as `datadoghq.com`.

 - Go to Infrastructure Dashboard: `https://app.datadoghq.com/infrastructure/map` and verify if your node appears!

+- Change the Hostname if you are unable  Settings -> System Settings -> About ->'Rename this PC'